contentful/slash-developers/docs/concepts/images.md

   });
 ~~~

 Create a skeleton _index.html_ file to display the images.
+The example below uses [browserify to package the JavaScript](/developers/docs/javascript/tutorials/using-js-cda-sdk/#in-a-browser) for use in a browser.

 ~~~html
 <!DOCTYPE html>